-4 Exciting New Helicopter Concepts Worth Waiting For
+4 Exciting New Concept Helicopters Worth Waiting For

 It’s always exciting to think about what the future has in store, and the aviation industry is no exception.
 Any time we see a cool new helicopter concept, it’s hard not to imagine one day getting behind those state-of-the-art controls and taking to the skies.

 Over the past couple of years, we’ve seen a lot of really innovative ideas for concept helicopter design from some of the biggest names in rotorcraft manufacturing, as well as a couple of newer upstarts in the industry.
 We even saw some of those ideas begin to take shape at last month’s HAI Heli-Expo in Dallas.

 With that said, here are the four new helicopter concepts that have us most excited for the future of flight.

 - Hybridized propulsion

 - Advanced landing gear